-Personal Protective Equipment (PPE)
+Personal Protective Equipment

 PPE is worn by individuals to reduce exposure when in close contact to suspected or confirmed cases of COVID-19.
-PPE is a last resort and the lowest level of hazard control.
-If it is required to be worn, workers should be mindful of the following:
+Though a last resort, if PPE is required to be worn, workers should be mindful of the following:

-- If physical distancing cannot be maintained, workers should be provided, at a minimum, with a surgical mask.
+- If physical distancing cannot be maintained, workers should be provided, at a minimum, a disposable surgical mask.
 A fit-tested N-95 respirator (or greater) is preferable. - The equipment should be properly fitted, including respirator fit testing as necessary. - Provide disposable gloves if an employee is not able to frequently wash or sanitize their hands and must contact people or surfaces that have not been recently sanitized. - The Employer must provide appropriate training about when PPE must be worn, how it must be put on and taken off and disposed of, and what its limitations are. - Determine usage rates of PPE and ensure that there are enough PPE supplies so that workers are not required to share (this applies to either COVID-19-related PPE or regular PPE required to perform duties safely).

 - If appropriate PPE cannot be worn or are not available, the worker should be reassigned to another work area.
-Workers have the right to refuse unsafe work [see fact sheets above]. - All PPE should be assessed for worker allergies or reactions to the PPE materials.
-If the worker is unable to wear the personal protective equipment, and hypoallergenic alternatives are not available, the worker should be reassigned to another work area without loss of pay or benefits as a result. - All personal equipment should be regularly inspected for defects or damage. - Provide every staff with hand sanitizers at their working stations or in their office space. - Ensure staff vehicles are supplied with: - Hand sanitizers with a concentration of at least 60% ethanol or 70% isopropanol disinfectant; - Tissues to catch coughs and sneezes; and - Wipes appropriate to ensure clean and disinfected surfaces, especially commonly touched vehicle surfaces and equipment (for example, steering wheel, door handles, dashboard, delivery carts).
+Workers have the right to refuse unsafe work [see fact sheet above]. - All PPE should be assessed for worker allergies or reactions to the PPE materials.
+If the worker is unable to wear the personal protective equipment, and hypoallergenic alternatives are not available, the worker should be reassigned to another work area without loss of pay or benefits as a result. - All PPE should be regularly inspected for defects or damage. - Provide every staff with hand sanitizers at their working stations or in their office space. - Ensure staff vehicles are supplied with: - Hand sanitizers with a concentration of at least 60% ethanol or 70% isopropanol disinfectant; - o Tissues to catch coughs and sneezes; and - Wipes appropriate to ensure clean and disinfected surfaces, especially commonly touched vehicle surfaces and equipment (for example, steering wheel, door handles, dashboard, delivery carts).